 Applications for acquisition/rehabilitation must include the following:

 Capital Needs Assessment (CNA).
 A CNA prepared by a competent, industry acknowledged, third-party.
 The CNA must list planned expenses by component category, including quantities and costs per units and costs per item.
 The Division may elect to have its third-party estimator review the CNA and offer input into the scope of work.
 In a scattered-site property, the CNA must reflect costs associated with the rehabilitation for each unit.
+Please note: The CNA should support the rehabilitation expenses of the project.

 The requirement for USDA-RD projects is the greater of $10,000 per unit or the applicable Code minimum.